Muqsit/InvMenu/README.md

 $inventory = $menu->getInventory();
 ```

-The `$inventory` extends pocketmine's `Inventory` class, so you can use all the fancy pocketmine inventory methods.
+The `$inventory` implements pocketmine's `Inventory` interface, so you can access all the fancy pocketmine inventory methods.
 ```php
 $menu->getInventory()->setContents([
 	Item::get(Item::DIAMOND_SWORD),